Meet the

 Meet our staff

 We are only as strong as the diverse voices we represent.
 Our staff embodies a wide range of identities: We’re trans and cis, queer, straight, and bisexual.
-We’re Indigenous, Latine, Asian, Asian American, and White.
+We’re Black, Indigenous, Latine, Asian, Asian American, and White.
 We’re U.S. born and immigrants.
-We’re in our 20s, 30s and 40s.
+We’re in our 20s, 30s, 40s and 50s.
 We are parents of humans, plants, and animals.
 We’ve got master’s degrees (and massive student debt) and are proud college dropouts.
 We’re neurodivergent, neurotypical, and live with mental health disabilities.

 We are Seeding Justice.